adrian-mingxuancao/mcts_diffusion_finetune/README.md

 ## 🎯 **Project Overview**

-This framework provides a **task-agnostic approach** to improve DPLM-2 performance across all protein modeling tasks:
+This project provides a **task-agnostic MCTS layer** on top of DPLM-2 that we use for the paper experiments across:

 - **Inverse Folding** (structure → sequence)
-- **Folding** (sequence → structure)
+- **Forward Folding** (sequence → structure)
+- **Motif Scaffolding** (motif-conditioned design)
-- **Unconditional Generation**
+- **Unconditional / Conditional Generation** (used for ablations)
-- **Conditional Generation**

 ### 🚀 **Key Innovations**

-1. **plDDT-based Masking**: Intelligent masking based on predicted local distance difference test scores (with random fallback)
-2. **Simultaneous Position Sampling**: Leverages diffusion's ability to sample multiple positions at once (unlike transformers)
-3. **Expert Rollout**: Uses compound rewards to guide exploration toward better solutions
-4. **Task-Agnostic Design**: Same framework works for all DPLM-2 tasks
+1. **plDDT-aware masking** that targets low-confidence regions while backing off to random masking when needed.
+2. **Simultaneous diffusion sampling** so multiple residues can be regenerated in one rollout.
+3. **Multi-expert reward shaping** that combines DPLM-2, ProteinMPNN, and external motif experts under a unified score.
+4. **UCT + Sampling planners** that we can swap per task (see the updated experiment suite below).

-### 🧠 **Core Concept**
+### 🧠 **Core Loop**

-The framework uses MCTS to explore sequence space more efficiently than standard generation:

 ```
-1. Mask sequence based on plDDT (or randomly)
-2. Sample multiple positions simultaneously using diffusion
-3. Evaluate with compound rewards (structure + biophysical + naturalness, expert rollout would be included in the future)
-4. Use expert rollout to guide exploration
+1. Select a frontier node with PH-UCT (entropy + novelty bonuses)
+2. Mask residues using pLDDT guidance and task-specific heuristics
+3. Roll out candidates via DPLM-2 (and optional external experts)
+4. Score with compound rewards (TM, RMSD, biophysics, motif preservation)
-5. Backpropagate rewards to improve future decisions
+5. Backpropagate rewards and repeat
 ```

 ## 🏗️ **Framework Structure**